|Back to Main Print This Page Email to a Friend|

 - Pregnancy complications (for example, antepartum hemorrhage, hydatidiform mole, amniotic embolism)

 The test may also be done to diagnose or rule out:

-There is very little risk from having your blood taken.
-Veins and arteries vary in size so it may be harder to take a blood sample in one person than another.
+There is a very little risk from having your blood taken.
+Veins and arteries vary in size so it may be harder to take a blood sample from one person than another.

 Other slight risks from having blood drawn may include:

 - Excessive bleeding

 - Infection (a slight risk any time the skin is broken)